-Choose the Right Type of Ownership for your SME [Updated]
+Choose the Right Type of Ownership for Your SME

-Entrepreneurs should keep in mind the nature and future growth of the business, how to exit the business and the implications of the various types of entities – varying degrees of responsibilities such as reporting, compliance, tax positions or exposure to liability in personal capacity.
+Entrepreneurs should keep in mind the nature and future growth of the business, how to exit the business and the implications of the various types of entities, varying in degrees of responsibilities such as reporting, compliance, tax positions or exposure to liability in personal capacity.

-Choose the right legal structure and business ownership structure for your business and understand the implications – at the get go.
+Choose the right legal structure and business ownership structure for your business and understand the implications from the get-go.
 Ensure that the legal structure fits the business growth strategy, growth potential, nature and complexity of your business model and planned exit.
 This will give you an early advantage to profit making and success.
 After all, you are an entrepreneur and you want to make millions.

-The various business entities – partnership, joint venture, sole proprietor, trust, close corporation and company – are all uniquely different and have legal consequences that business owners are often unaware of.
+The various business entities – partnership, joint venture, sole proprietor, trust, closed corporation and company – are all uniquely different and have legal consequences that business owners are often unaware of.

 The Sole Proprietor/Trader and Partnership do not exist as a separate entity therefore legal rights and obligations acquired through the course of the business vest in the partners collectively or the owner respectively.

-Trust – a trustee or multiple trustees (no more than 20) sets up the trust to hold assets and or conduct business for the benefit of the trustees.
-The advantages include higher degree of protection to trustees and beneficiaries and possible lower costs.
+Trust: A trustee or multiple trustees (no more than 20) sets up the trust to hold assets and or conduct business for the benefit of the trustees.
+The advantages include a higher degree of protection for trustees and beneficiaries and possibly lower costs.

 “Ensure that your business is completely separate, distinct and independent from yourself”

-Close Corporations and Companies enjoy separate legal personalities and are separate to the members and shareholders.
-The business is conducted in the name of the CC or Company, and the assets and liabilities of the business are that of the corporation, and not that of the individual members.
+Close Corporations and Companies enjoy separate legal personalities and are separate from the members and shareholders.
+The business is conducted in the name of the CC or Company, and the assets and liabilities of the business are that of the corporation and not that of the individual members.

 Here’s what an entity separate from its members is capable of:

 • Capable of having rights and obligations, apart from those of its members (it is a juristic person).
-This means it has legal capacity to act and is competent to contract, to litigate, to appear in court, as a party to a legal action.
+This means it has the legal capacity to act and is competent to contract, litigate, and appear in court, act as a party to a legal action.
 This protects the members of the business.
 If the business is taken to court, for example, it is the business’ assets that are at risk, not the personal assets of the owners.

 • Capable of succession, when the owner dies, the business continues and is capable of being passed-on to beneficiaries.